Create a new report in Power BI service by importing a dataset

 Select Time > Period to add it to the Axis well.

-- To sort the visualization, select the ellipses and choose Sort by Period.
+To sort the visualization by time period, select the ellipses and choose Sort by Period.

 Now let's add the slicer.
 Select an empty area on the canvas and choose the Slicer template.
 This adds an empty slicer to our canvas.